zerodha/cppkiteconnect/README.md

 ## Getting dependencies

-kitepp saves you the hassle of finding dependencies and provides convenient `cmake` options to download source packages as tarballs.
+kitepp saves you the hassle of finding dependencies and provides convenient cmake target to download source packages as tarballs.

 - To download dependencies: `cmake .` in `deps` directory.